carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 Project teams are narrowly focused on specific areas of interest.
 Although not a requirement, it's recommended that project teams include at least one member of the core team to help ensure coherent project vision.
 As a distributed model, project teams operate independently although it's recommended that they follow this governance structure to define roles, responsibilities, and how decisions are made.

-Each project team has a lead committer, responsible for:
+Each project team has a lead maintainer, responsible for:

-- Deciding on the initial membership of project team maintainers (in consultation with the core team)
+- Deciding on the initial membership of project maintainers (in consultation with the core team)
 - Determining and publishing project team policies and mechanics, including the way maintainers join and leave the team (which should be based on team consensus)
 - Communicating core vision downward to the team
 - Ensuring that issues and pull requests progress at a reasonable rate, assigning issue owners and pull request reviewers as necessary